charlieargue/CUE-code-samples/README.md

 ### Feedback from Supervisors

 >  "Karl, just wanted to say thank you for stepping up right now!
-Your leadership is greatly appreciated"
+Your leadership is greatly appreciated."

 — 🗣 [Bobby Wayne](https://www.linkedin.com/in/bobbywayne/), VP, Software Development at Cue Health